Attraction 11 / 35

 At the 179th anniversary of the US Marine Corps on November 10, 1954, the memorial was dedicated by president Dwight D. Eisenhower.

-The Iwo Jima Memorial is located near Arlington cemetery, across the Potomac river from Washington, D.C.
+The Iwo Jima Memorial is located near Arlington cemetery, across the Potomac River from Washington, D.C.